arrow-kt/arrow-website/content/blog/2025-02-15-integration.md

 Speaking of maintainance, in the past weeks we have been paying some of the debt in our build files, that had grown too wild.
-Technically, we have moved from separate [`arrow-gradle-config`](https://github.com/arrow-kt/arrow-gradle-config) into a convention plug-in withing the same repository.
+Technically, we have moved from separate [`arrow-gradle-config`](https://github.com/arrow-kt/arrow-gradle-config) into a convention plug-in within the same repository.
 This process has revealed some lack of uniformity between the different projects, especially with respect to supported platforms.
 From now on, all Arrow libraries support Native targets in